-On November 8, 1983, the Defendant, Reginald Handley, (relator herein) was tried by a jury, and convicted of aggravated rape, which he committed when he was 16 years old.
-He was sentenced to a term of life imprisonment, without parole.
+The Defendant, Phillip Skipper, (relator herein) was tried by a jury and convicted of the crime of aggravated rape, which he committed when he was 16 years old.
+He was sentenced to a term of life imprisonment at hard labor without the benefit of parole, probation, or suspended sentence.